 When going from one to, say, 20 tracks, the overall level can jump quickly, swallowing headroom and clipping the outputs.
 This results in distortion.
-To help you out, open a meter to make sure your signals don’t get too high.
-You can use any number of free VU plug-ins with 0 dB calibrated to anywhere between -20 to -14 RMS.
-Obviously the higher you set the calibration unit, the less headroom you’ll leave for the mastering engineer.
+To help you out, open a meter and watch your levels.
+You can use any number of free VU plug-ins with 0 VU calibrated to anywhere between -20 to -14 dBFS.
+Obviously the higher you set the calibration unit, the less headroom you’ll leave for the mastering engineer—and yourself.

-Or, you can use a LUFS meter like the one in Insight 2, read the short-term meter, and choose the level that best suits your workflow.
+Or, you can use a LUFS meter like the one in Insight, read the short-term meter, and choose the level that best suits your workflow for a LUFS static based mix.
 Many of the mixes I master come in at around -20 LUFS, which gives me a ton of headroom to work with—so aim there if you want to be safe.

-When I’m mixing, I tend to shoot a little higher, because I’m more comfortable working at that level; it helps me to get the dynamic range of instruments appropriately reigned in.
+When I’m mixing, I tend to shoot a little higher (-18 to -14 LU before I hit any hardware), because I’m more comfortable working at that level; it helps me to get the dynamic range of instruments appropriately reigned in.
 This is just my preference though—you need to find your own, and you need to stick to it.

 Once you’ve gotten the big multi-instrument chorus of the tune set, move on to the whole mix, starting at the top and running it through a few times.
 You may find yourself making minor adjustments to elements along the way, scoring an overall balance that’s more in the ballpark.